 Students, Faculty and Staff are encouraged to read through these awards to learn about the kinds of student leadership and service that are being recognized.
-Applications and nominations are available and please check back for updates.
-Mouse over the Awards navigation to view the awards by certain categories.

 This award was established in 2010 to honor the memory of Casey Carter Bonar.
 Based on the legacy of extraordinary leadership she left behind, this award is presented annually to a Vanderbilt undergraduate student who embodies the unique qualities that Casey brought to the university – leadership, broad collaboration, enthusiasm, passion for campus involvement, selfless service to Vanderbilt, and, always, dedication to positive change.
 The student who most exemplifies the sparkling point of light that was Casey Carter Bonar will be selected as award recipient by the Dean of Students senior staff.
 Qualifications for this award are as follows:

 - The award is open to seniors only.

 - Students must have an accompanying recommendation from Vanderbilt faculty or staff.
 (Faculty and staff can click here to complete reference forms)

 - A person may nominate himself or herself for the award.

 The award carries a monetary stipend in addition to an engraved julep cup to commemorate selection.
 This award will be presented annually in the spring as part of the Magnolia Awards program.
 If you have any questions or would like more information about this award, you may contact email@example.com